-“Mystical with a touch of Latin flavour” is how the genre-bending music of the Meliponas has been described by concert goers.
+“Mystical with Latin flavour” is how the genre-bending music of the Meliponas has been described by concert goers.
 Their upbeat, yet ethereal sound has been creating a stir in the Okanagan since the band launched in early 2018.

 The 4-piece instrumental band out of Kelowna, BC, is made up of Victor Hugo Cobian (lead guitar and charango), Lucie Bardos (rhythm guitar), Megan Frederick (bass), and Ethan McKibben (drums).
 The four musicians’ extremely varied musical and cultural backgrounds reflect clearly in their music which draws on everything from Djando Reinhardt, to Jesse Cook, Balkan brass bands, and Santana for inspiration.